Dreaming of thorns: beauty that knows how to protect itself

 You see a flower — exquisite, with sharp thorns along the stem.
 You stand close.
 You don’t reach out.
 You simply look.
 And in that stillness of watching, something feels very quiet and right.

 A rose with thorns, held at a distance, calls up a kind of mature acceptance: beauty exists apart from possession.
 A person, a situation, a quality — can be beautiful and still be out of reach.
 And that’s all right.
-It isn’t rejection — it’s a boundary worthy of respect.
+It isn’t rejection but a boundary worthy of respect.

 Ask yourself: “Is there someone or something in my life that I keep reaching toward — something with thorns — and might it be wiser to learn to admire it from where I stand?”